a-bhimani/FinalPreparations/README.md

-# A compilation of problems solved on LeetCode and some other places.
+__A compilation of simple solutions to problems solved on LeetCode and some other places.__